sib-swiss/enrichment-analysis-training/docs/bonus_code.md

 ## msigdbr package

-The [msigdbr](https://cran.r-project.org/web/packages/msigdbr/index.html) package hosted on CRAN allows to access gene set collections hosted on MSigDB directly within R. Check out its vignette to view how to download collections for other species such as mouse, etc. The function ```msigdbr_species()``` allows you to list available species.
+The [msigdbr](https://cran.r-project.org/web/packages/msigdbr/index.html) package hosted on CRAN allows to access gene set collections hosted on MSigDB directly within R. Check out its vignette to view how to download collections for other species such as mouse, zebra fish, horse, etc. The function ```msigdbr_species()``` allows you to list available species.

 For example, to download the Hallmark collection with human gene symbols within R:
 ```r